AtazuM/SDA-FinalProject/Readme.md

 * Obtain list of requirements
 *

-## Accessibility QA
-* Accessibility or compliance?
-*

-Regression testing (make sure no other features were unintentionally broken after fixes)

 # Examples
 ## Test Cases

 ### Searching for a topic of interest on CNN Tech